Optimize website: Understand at a glance what the company stands for (examples DAX 40 companies).

-And then let people look at your website on their PC or even on their cell phone with these questions.
+And then you let people look at your website on their PC or cell phone with these questions.
 It can be the cleaner in the office.
 Or the neighbor at home.
 You'll be surprised at the hurdles these test subjects come up with.

 Clarity is hugely important in gaining the trust of new customers.
 It's worth thinking about how to build your website content as simply as possible.